mono/md-website/developers/building-monodevelop.md

 First you will need Xcode installed.
 If you have Xcode 4.3 or later, you will need to then install the Xcode Commandline tool from Xcode preferences, and install `autoconf` and `automake` from [brew](http://mxcl.github.com/homebrew/).

-Before running the `configure` script, tell aclocal where to find the pkgconfig M4 macro (pkg.m4), e.g.

-    export ACLOCAL_FLAGS="-I /Library/Frameworks/Mono.framework/Versions/Current/share/aclocal"

-and ensure that the Mono framework comes first in your PATH so you do not end up accidentally using conflicting versions of utilities from packages such as MacPorts:

-    export PATH="/Library/Frameworks/Mono.framework/Versions/Current/bin:$PATH"

-You will also need to add the GTK+ libraries' location to the Mac dynamic loader path:

-    export DYLD_FALLBACK_LIBRARY_PATH=/Library/Frameworks/Mono.framework/Versions/Current/lib:/lib:/usr/lib

 **NOTE: Please ensure that you have the very latest Mono MDK.**

 Check out MD, configure using the Mac profile: